TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

 #### Configuration

 When compiling from scratch, the data types used in the computations and a few other options can be set in `config.h`.
+See [docs/limits/limits.pdf](docs/limits/limits.pdf).

 ## References